leosmerling-hopeit/fraud-poc/README.md

 #### Training Pipeline

-As a result of configuration in `config/training-config.json` plus implemented Python modules generated from Notebooks 00* to 07, the following training pipeline is implemented:
+As a result of configuration in `config/training-config.json` plus implemented Python modules generated from Notebooks 00* to 07, the following training pipeline is implemented, where event (green) is notified by the previous step using streams (blueish):

 ```python
 pipeline_diagram